 |Outer Region and North||N/A||N/A|

-The price checking service Which? suggests a price of £21400 for a loft conversion with no dormer but 4 roof windows and a price of £29000 for one with a dormer and one window.
-Both prices are less than ours but theirs does not include the cost of the shower and toilet while ours does include the labour fee for such extras.
+The price checking service Which? suggests a price of £21400 for a small loft conversion with no dormer but 4 roof windows and a price of £29000 for one with a dormer and one window.
+They also believe a larger conversion with two dormers and two roof windows will cost approximately £41600.
+All of their figures exclude the cost (labour and materials) of the shower and toilet while our prices include the labour fee for these extras.

 One of our friends recently had a one bedroom with en-suite loft conversion built on a property in west London and the final price was £47000.

-We have also received an email from a visitor located in Kent who sourced three loft conversion quotes (small room with en suite) and the cheapest was £38000.
+We have also received an email from a website visitor located in Kent who sourced three loft conversion quotes (one room with en suite) and the cheapest was £38000.

 This just emphasises how important it is to gather your own quotes.
 Every loft is indeed different and prices will vary by a considerable amount.